Adwords, Microsoft Adcenter And VAT Registration

 To find out whether you need to be VAT registered you need to calculate your VATable supplies each month and compare the total for the last 12 months with the VAT registration threshold.

-For this calculation, non UK advertising expenditure such as Google Adwords and Microsoft Adcenter should be added onto your turnover in working out your VATable supplies.
+For this calculation, non UK advertising expenditure such as Google Adwords, Facebook, Twitter and Microsoft/Bing should be added onto your turnover in working out your VATable supplies.

 This is because, for VAT purposes, advertising from non UK suppliers comes under the Reverse Charge rules, and VAT is accounted for by the recipient of the services (i.e. the customer) in their VAT return.

-Read more about Adwords, Microsoft Adcenter And VAT Registration
+Read more about Adwords, Microsoft Adcenter, Facebook And VAT Registration

 Flat Rate VAT For Affiliate Marketing